Google Tensor: G2

-A second-generation Tensor chip was in development by October 2021.
+A second-generation Tensor chip was in development by October 2021, codenamed "Cloudripper".
 At the annual Google I/O keynote in July 2022, Google announced that the chip would debut on the Pixel 7 and Pixel 7 Pro smartphones, which were officially announced on October 6 at the annual Made by Google event.
 The chip is marketed as "Google Tensor G2".
+The chip was also used to power the Pixel 7a, Pixel Fold foldable smartphone, and Pixel Tablet which was unveiled in May 2023 during the annual I/O keynote.